Tuesday, May 29, 2012

 The first reports of a runaway princess were published in Austria several days earlier.
-On May 26, the press identified the Princess as 24-year-old Princess Amelie Luise, suister of Prince Emil Egon zu Fürstenberg.
+On May 26, the press identified the Princess as 24-year-old Princess Amelie Luise, sister of Prince Emil Egon zu Fürstenberg.
 On May 26, the New York Times reported that the police were "actively at work to locate the fugitives."

 A day later, the Princess and Gustav Kozian, who worked for a local automobile firm, were traced to Zurich.
-But as soon as the they learned they had been discovered, the couple left left for an unknown destination.
+But as soon as they learned they had been discovered, the couple left for an unknown destination.

-It was said that the Princess took with her "a large quantity of jewelery," including several tiaras.
+It was said that the Princess took with her "a large quantity of jewelry," including several tiaras.
 Descriptions of these pieces have been sent to "the principal jewelers of Europe with a warning not to purchase."